 Review the job posting on LinkedIn and scroll down to "How you match."

-They will list the skills they’re looking for in the job description!
+The job posters will list the skills they're looking for on the job description page!

 You want to make sure that your profile lists all of the skills they're looking for.

 Also, remember that most companies today use an ATS (Applicant Tracking System) to automatically screen your resume.
 These systems automatically screens your resume to see if you're a good match for the position, then give your profile a score based on how well you match.
 Each ATS is programmed to search for specific skills that align with the job posting.

 Make sure that you use a standard resume format so that the ATS could easily read the resume.
-You should also include keywords (hard skills) that are relevant to the position.
+You should also include keywords and hard skills that are relevant to the position.